WoodrowLove/memory/README.md

 [Play Memory Card Game](https://woodrowlove.github.io/memory/)

 ### Instructions:
-1. **Reveal & Shuffle**: Press the "Reveal & Shuffle" button to reveal the cards briefly and then shuffle them back to a facedown position.
+1. **Reveal & Shuffle**: Press the "Reveal" button to reveal the cards briefly and then shuffle them back to a facedown position.
 2. **Match the Pair**: Click on two cards to try and find the matching pair.
 You have one attempt to win the game.
 3. **Win or Lose**: If you find the correct matching pair on your first attempt, you win!
 If not, you’ll see a message encouraging you to try again.
-4. **Limited Attempts**: You can only press the "Reveal & Shuffle" button twice per round.
+4. **Limited Attempts**: You can only press the "Reveal" button twice per round.
 Exceeding this will trigger a message, and you’ll have to try again in the next round.
 5. **Instructions**: Click the "Instructions" button at any time to review the rules and gameplay.

 ### Planning Materials: